microsoft/azure-function-flex-open-ai/docs/workshop.md

 ## Test the scenario

-Delete and upload once again the audio file, you will see the
+You can try to delete and upload once again the audio file in the storage `audios` container of your Storage Account.
+You will see the `EnrichTranscription` Activity Functions be called in the Azure Functions logs.

+You can play with the prompt of the `TextCompletionInput` if you wan't to have a more specific task based on the transcription.

 ## Lab 3 : Summary

 By now you should have a solution that invoke Azure OpenAI to create a summary of the transcription.
-You can try to delete and upload once again the audio file in the storage `audios` container of your Storage Account.
-You will see the `EnrichTranscription` Activity Functions be called in the Azure Functions logs.

 ---